llGuy/llGuy.github.io/_posts/2019-1-1-reflections.md

 If we then check for the cos(angle) of P to A and P to B, we can set that as the threshold for the angle.

-I wrote about this on gamedev : https://www.gamedev.net/forums/topic/700212-problem-with-screen-space-reflections-in-opengl/?tab=comments#comment-5397702
+I wrote about this on [gamedev](https://www.gamedev.net/forums/topic/700212-problem-with-screen-space-reflections-in-opengl/?tab=comments#comment-5397702)
 It is likely to be better explained there if you want to understand more about this.

 When adding this threshold, the result is this :